Want a way to gain new clients and help you grow your coaching business that doesn’t just rely on social media or paid ads?

 Hi [Name],

-Just as a little reminder, here is what some of my coaching clients have achieved using my services:
+Just as a little reminder, here’s what some of my coaching clients have achieved using my services:

 [Name]